 - Choose brightly colored storage baskets that will brighten up a room and make it look more like decor than a place for stowing toys out of sight.
 Colorful containers encourage sorting and improve color recognition.
 Children’s memory responds to color well which makes it easier for them to identify which toy goes where.

-- Place regularly used toys like blocks, books, dolls on low shelves that your kids can easily reach.
+- Place regularly used toys like blocks, books, and dolls on low shelves that your kids can easily reach.
 Organize and store regularly used toys in bins, baskets, and containers on shelves that are low enough for them to reach (little ones love to dump toys) which makes putting away an easier task.

 - It’s always better to have plenty of smaller labeled bins for storing and sorting the various toys.
 These bins are super handy and make it easy to reach inside for the toy and to put it back.